 The support of International Organizations to participatory processes in Guatemala is evident, especially after the Peace Agreements.
 Perhaps the most explicit examples are the creation of the Intersectoral Boards in Washington during the Peace Accords and the establishment of the International Commission against Impunity in Guatemala (CICIG).

 The participatory spaces that have been created throughout the post-war years denote an active involvement of the civil society and especially of indigenous communities in the country.
 The vertiginous increase of participation of the Maya, Xinca, and Garífuna peoples initiates and becomes imminent after the Constitutional Referendum of 1999.
 Since then, numerous initiatives of citizen participation have proposed the inclusion of an indigenous agenda in government plans.
 Furthermore, the organized citizenry has denounced in multiple occasions the violation of ILO Convention 169, defending the right to prior consultation through the "Consultations of Good Faith," and promoted legal pluralism during the National Dialogue for the Reform of Justice in Guatemala.

-In the environmental field, one of the most successful designs of democratic innovation has undoubtedly been the Forestry Communities, created from the community forestry concessions made by the Government.
-Community management promotes ecological sustainability and socioeconomic development of the multiple uses area of the Maya Biosphere Reserve.
+In the environmental field, one of the most successful democratic innovations has been the "Forestry Communities," created in the framework of the community forestry concessions made by the Government.
+Community management promotes ecological sustainability and socio-economic development in the Maya Biosphere Reserve.
 In recent years, there has also been an increase in the number of e-participation initiatives, in particular through the concertation and promotion of Open Government and the Internet Bill of Rights.